 Kyle promises to represent all clients honestly and ethically.
-Kyle’s knowledge of real estate in the Flathead Valley is backed by a true love for the outdoors and the area.
+Kyle’s knowledge of real estate in the Flathead Valley is backed by a true love for the outdoors and the area, since there are houses with great outdoor living spaces which you can find online.
 He is passionate and well informed about the market, which allows him to guide his clients into their dream home or commercial real estate.
 Call Kyle today at 406.871.4947.

 New Nonprofit Collective Aims to Strengthen Local Food Systems